Looking to escape the daily grind of city life and explore WA’s country roads?

 Driving through WA’s country may take you into some remote areas where forward planning is essential for a safe and enjoyable journey.

-To tackle challenges unique to country road driving, here’s what you need to know before hitting the roads.
+To tackle challenges unique to country road driving, we recommend booking a defensive driving course and reading these tips before hitting the roads.

 1. Stay Sharp